10 Things to Do in Tokyo in Winter

 The enchanted forest is actually a meandering trail of dull-coloured, snow-covered paths.
 If you dare to brave the cold, you can walk through Ueno and at the weekend, when the flow of visitors slows down, listen to the sounds of nature to escape for a few minutes from the bustling, glittering Tokyo.

 Ueno Park is also home to Japan's oldest and largest museum, so it might be a good idea to get tickets to the Tokyo National Museum and make the most of your visit before continuing your tour of the capital.
+I also recommend you visit Shinobazu Pond and, if you have the chance, wait there for the sunset.

-7. Experience Christmas in Tokyo's Christmas Markets
+7. Experience Christmas at Tokyo's Christmas Markets

-If you want something more local, you can visit the Tokyo Skytree flea market, which stands out for its illumination, or the Roppongi flea market.
+- If you want something more local, you can visit the Tokyo Skytree flea market, which stands out for its illumination, or the Roppongi flea market.

 8. Walk through Hanegi Park and see the plum blossoms in bloom

 The Japanese cherry tree, or sakura, is the most famous in Asia, but the plum tree, or ume, is the harbinger of spring and also one of the most beautiful with its striking plastic pink colour.
+Hanegi Park, in the Setayaga district, has the largest plantation in Tokyo and becomes an attraction when its groves begin to bloom in mid-February.

-9. See Tokyo through its winter illuminations
+9. Get to know Tokyo through its winter illuminations

-10. Enjoy Japanese winter gastronomy
+10. Enjoy Japanese winter cuisine

 Whichever option you choose, you'll taste exquisite flavours and learn more about the delicious Japanese food that is usually the star of Tokyo food tours.